 In some cases, our physicians may recommend that you have your ovaries removed (oophorectomy) during your hysterectomy.
 For many other women, the ovaries are not removed.
 An oophorectomy may be recommended for these kinds of conditions: endometriosis, ovarian cysts, prevention of breast and ovarian cancer if you are at greater risk, ovarian cancer, and ovarian infections.
 We will discuss this with you in detail so you have a complete understanding of the risks and benefits.

 Benefits of the da Vinci Hysterectomy

 The da Vinci System includes a 3D high definition system which allows our surgeons to operate with an unequalled view of the abdominal area.
 The state-of-the-art surgical tools are controlled directly and offer more precision and control than other comparable minimally invasive procedures.
 The system allows our surgeons to perform highly complex surgeries without the large incision that was previously required for this kind of surgery.

-Over the years we have been operating with the da Vinci system, the benefits to patients are clear.
+Benefits of operating using the da Vinci system are clear.
 The list includes: